Studying oceanic cetacean societies: their diversity, complexity, and conservation.

-We are studying variation in dolphin behavior in several stocks of eastern tropical Pacific dolphins involved in the tuna purse-seine fishery.
-In these studies, we are interested in the application of new (Random Forest) statistical methods to determine predictors of dolphin behavior and the potential impacts of social disruption (caused by the reaction of individual dolphins and of dolphin schools to fishing operations) on the ability of dolphins to reproduce as expected.
+We are interested in understanding the relationship between cetacean behavior, culture and sociality and population-level response to exploitation and social disruption by human activities.
+The work is both comparative and field based.
+Field work focuses on variation in dolphin behavior in several stocks of eastern tropical Pacific dolphins involved in the tuna purse-seine fishery.
+In these studies, we are interested in the application of new statistical methods to determine predictors of dolphin behavior and the potential impacts of social disruption caused by fishing operations on dolphin population trends.

-We are interested in biogeographic variation in social signals (primarily acoustic) and the use of acoustic signals as indicators of population identity.
-This project is in collaboration with John Hildebrand at Scripps Institution of Oceanography and Mark McDonald at Whaleacoustics.
-Most recently, the collaboration investigated hypotheses to explain the decrease in pitch of blue whale song globally.
+We are interested in biogeographic variation in acoustic signals and the use of acoustic signals as indicators of population identify.
+These projects focus on blue whale acoustics, in collaboration with Mark McDonald and John Hildbrand at Scripps Institution of Oceanography, UC San Diego.
+Our focus has been on global variation in blue whale song and, more recently, the discovery of a global decrease in the pitch of blue whale song.

 Behavioral Ecology of Killer Whales

-We collaborate with other programs within the Marine Mammal and Turtle Division on investigations of killer whale behavior, ecology and evolution and how the risk of predation by mammal eating killer whales influences the behavior and ecology of other cetacean species.
-In the eastern tropical Pacific, we investigate the genetic structure of groups.
+We collaborate with other researchers within the Marine Mammal and Turtle Division on investigations of killer whale behavior, ecology, and evolution and how the risk of predation by mammal eating killer whales influences the behavior and ecology of other cetacean species.
+In the eastern tropical Pacific, we investigate the genetic structure of killer whale groups.

 For additional information, contact Sarah.Mesnick@noaa.gov